 Mwnt beach has been described as one of Europe’s top-secret beaches and it’s easy to see why, as it’s incredibly beautiful.
 However, although it is off the beaten track, it is not really a secret.
 In fact, it can get extremely busy in high season.

-Mwnt is a very family-friendly beach and is a Green Coast and Seaside Award beach.
+There is a very reason why Mwnt Beach is so popular.
+As well as looking stunning, Mwnt is also very family-friendly beach and is a Green Coast and Seaside Award beach.
 The secluded cove has soft, golden that is perfect for sandcastles.
 There is a small stream at the bottom of the steps, which was a popular play area for children.

 The beach filled up quickly in the morning, but as the tide went out, there was plenty of space for everyone.